 Contact e-mail: khakhalin @ gmail . com

-This page uses new Google Sites and is still somewhat in development.
-If you are looking for protocols and stimulation tools, please visit my old web-site.
-Everything else is now here.
+This page is still somewhat in development.
+If you are looking for protocols and stimulation tools, for now they are still left behind at my old web-site.
+But everything else is here.

 I was born in Belarus, and spent my childhood in Russia, among medieval mounds, under gloomy spruce trees.
 I got an equivalent of Masters in Physics (Biophysics) from the Moscow State University in 2003, and a PhD in Neuroscience from the Institute of Higher Nervous Activity and Neurophysiology (Russian Academy of Science, Moscow) in 2005.